cityofaustin/atd-knack-services/README.md

 - `SOCRATA_APP_TOKEN`: The Socrata app token
 - `PGREST_JWT`: A JSON web token used to authenticate PostgREST requests
 - `PGREST_ENDPOINT`: The URL of the PostgREST server.
 Currently available at `https://atd-knack-services.austinmobility.io`
+- `BUCKET`: Only needed for `backup_socrata.py`, S3 bucket name for storing socrata dataset backups
+- `AWS_ACCESS_ID`: Only needed for `backup_socrata.py`, AWS access credentials with read/write/delete privileges for the S3 bucket
+- `AWS_SECRET_ACCESS_KEY`: Only needed for `backup_socrata.py`, AWS access credentials with read/write/delete privileges for the S3 bucket

 If you'd like to run locally in Docker, create an [environment file](https://docs.docker.com/compose/env-file/) and pass it to `docker run`.
 For development purpsoses, this command also overwrites the contents of the container's `/app` directory with your local copy of the repo: